wcarc-on/wcarc-site/minutes/minutes202307.md

 - The Club currently has 24 regular members and 4 life members.

 ### Vice President's Report
-Lawrence (VA3IQ) informed the members of the following upcoming meeting presentations.
+Lawrence (VA3IQ) informed the members of the following upcoming meeting presentations:
 - Meeting presentations already scheduled:
    - August 2023: Mike (VA3TEC) - The state of the art in FPGAs.
    - September 2023: Dennis (WA4LPR) - INTRFIL - Round rod inter-digital filtering construction software.